ROBMYERS1856/University-of-Minnesota-/README.md

 ![pic](cybersecurity-boot-camp.png)

-At the University of Minnesota Cybersecurity Boot Camp, students get hands-on training in networking, systems, web technologies, databases, as well as defensive and offensive cybersecurity.
-Students also learn methods, techniques, and best practices for accurately reporting and documenting the risks facing an organization’s security posture.
+I had the opportunity to attend the University of Minnesota Cybersecurity Boot Camp where I learned hands-on training in Networking, Systems like Linux and Windows, Web, Databases, as well as defensive and offensive cybersecurity practices.

- Students learn from skilled instructors and gain real-world experience by collaborating with instructors and peers.
-Through hands-on application, students gain the confidence they need to tap into the Cyber Security Industry.
-The curriculum will dive into the foundational skills for cybersecurity.
-At The University of Minnesota Cyber Security Boot Camp, students will learn the following:
+I have also completed the CompTIA Security + Certification and have learned many Cyber Security Industry Standard practices to include the following: Packet Analysis, Attacks, Threats, and Vulnerabilities, Cryptography, Architecture and Design, Implementation, Operations and Incident Response, and last, Governance, Risk, and Compliance

 ## Networking:

     - Packet Analysis